kailashvyas/flask-rest-api/README.md

 - For Frontend website I would set limit to 10 to get 10 records at a time.
 - For Mobile application I would use limit to 5 to reduce no of records at a time.
 Also I would add fields parameter to limit fields required.
-- For example for getting recipes I can pass just id and title to  http://localhost:5000/gousto/api/v1.0/recipes/cuisine/british?offset=0&limit=5&fields=id,title if we don't need any other fields
+- For example for getting recipes I can pass just id and title to  https://salty-bastion-31857.herokuapp.com/gousto/api/v1.0/recipes/cuisine/british?offset=0&limit=5&fields=id,title if we don't need any other fields
 - We can also add field filtering while getting row https://salty-bastion-31857.herokuapp.com/gousto/api/v1.0/recipes/1?fields=id,title
-- This would reduce bandwidth consumption on mobile.
+- This would reduce bandwidth consumption on mobile and only load what is required for mobile application.

 **Anything else you think is relevant to your solution?**